yidie/STAT545-hw-Feng-Yidie/hw04/Tidy_data_and_joins.md

     ## 3      Greece    Europe  2007  79.483 10706290 27538.4119
     ## 4 New Zealand   Oceania  1987  74.320  3317166 19007.1913

--   We can see that 'anti\_join()' returns the information in gapminder1 where there are no matching in gapminder2.
+-   We can see that `anti_join()` returns the information in gapminder1 where there are no matching in gapminder2.
 "Mali" is not present in gapminder2.
 So it returns Mali's information from gapminder1.

 ``` r
 anti_join(gapminder1,gapminder2)